 Welcome to Soo Film Festival!

-This year's festivities take place September 16-20, 2020 in downtown Sault Ste.
-Marie, Michigan, at the historic Soo Theatre and Bayliss Public Library, a Superior District Library.
+This year we'll be in downtown Sault Ste.
+Marie, Michigan September 15-19, at the historic Soo Theatre and Bayliss Public Library, a Superior District Library.
+Due to the ongoing health crisis festival dates and venues are subject to change.

-Entries begin March 30 and all genres of storytelling in feature and short categories will be accepted.
-Early-bird entry has no fee and a deadline of April 26.
-The regular deadline is May 31 with a $15 entry fee.
-Late entries must be submitted by June 22 with an entry fee of $20.
-The selected films will be announced at the end of July.
+Entries begin March 8 and all genres of storytelling in feature and short categories will be accepted.
+Early-bird entry has no fee and a deadline of April 4.
+The regular deadline is May 16 with a $15 entry fee.
+Late entries must be submitted by June 7 with an entry fee of $20.
+The selected films will be announced at the week of July 19.
 Students are especially encouraged to submit.

 Show us your movie!

-Audience Awards: Best in Category (depending on submissions)
+Audience Awards: Best in Category laurels (depending on submissions)

 Completion Date: No restriction.